Matheus-jacobb/CompSpace/readme.md

 <br>

-After cloning the project, just run the first-page.html file with a web browser of your choice.
+After cloned/downloaded the project, you can just open 'first-page.html' file with a web browser of your choice or use [Visual Studio Code](https://code.visualstudio.com/) with [Live Server extension](https://marketplace.visualstudio.com/items?itemName=ritwickdey.LiveServer).

 And it's working on your machine!🚀🚀